 f.
-Airborne drops on tactically surveyed DZ's is non-standard and requires a NSTR, IAW Chapter 2-17.
+Airborne drops on tactically surveyed DZs are non-standard and require an NSTR, IAW Chapter 2-17.

 8-5.
-Air assault and air mobility
+Air Assault and Air Mobility

 a.
-Rappelling and fast roping from rotary-wing AC is considered hazardous and will meet all requirements in appropriate training publications.
+Rappelling and fast-roping from rotary-wing AC is considered highly hazardous and will meet all requirements in appropriate training publications and IAW Para 2-2d.